 The Board of Education recognizes that the use of opioids can lead to overdose and death of district students and staff.
-The board wishes to minimize these deaths by the use of opioid overdose prevention measures.
+The Board wishes to minimize these deaths by the use of opioid overdose prevention measures.

-The signs and symptoms of opioid overdose can include: shallow, slow, erratic, or no breathing: slow, erratic, or no pulse: snoring: choking with a gurgling sound: unconsciousness, minimal responsiveness, limp body, unresponsive to painful stimuli: pinpoint pupils: blue or purple lips or fingertips: pale, blue gray or ashen skin: clammy face or skin.
+The signs and symptoms of opioid overdose are: shallow, slow, erratic, or no breathing; slow, erratic, or no pulse; snoring; choking with a gurgling rattle; unconsciousness, minimal responsiveness, limp body, unresponsive to painful stimuli; pinpoint pupils; blue or purple lips or fingertips; pale, blue, gray, or ashen skin; clammy face.
+The district will provide these signs and symptoms with each kit in school buildings with instructions to contact emergency responders.
+The district will notify all staff on the signs and symptoms of an opioid overdose.